Cognitive behavioral therapy: First wave: behavioral therapy

-Cognitive therapy
+Second wave: cognitive therapy and classical CBT

 One of the first therapists to address cognition in psychotherapy was Alfred Adler, notably with his idea of basic mistakes and how they contributed to creation of unhealthy behavioral and life goals.Abraham Low believed that someone's thoughts were best changed by changing their actions.
 Adler and Low influenced the work of Albert Ellis, who developed the earliest cognitive-based psychotherapy called rational emotive behavioral therapy, or REBT.
 The first version of REBT was announced to the public in 1956.

+Cognitive therapy was developed by psychoanalyst Aaron Beck in the 1950s.
 In the late 1950s, Aaron Beck was conducting free association sessions in his psychoanalytic practice.
 During these sessions, Beck noticed that thoughts were not as unconscious as Freud had previously theorized, and that certain types of thinking may be the culprits of emotional distress.
 It was from this hypothesis that Beck developed cognitive therapy, and called these thoughts "automatic thoughts".
 He first published his new methodology in 1967, and his first treatment manual in 1979.
 Beck has been referred to as "the father of cognitive behavioral therapy".

-It was these two therapies, rational emotive therapy, and cognitive therapy, that started the "second wave" of CBT, which emphasized cognitive factors.
+It was these two therapies, rational emotive therapy, and cognitive therapy, that started the "second wave" of CBT, which emphasized cognitive factors and developed into classical CBT in the 1970s.

-Merger of behavioral and cognitive therapies

 Although the early behavioral approaches were successful in many so-called neurotic disorders, they had little success in treating depression.
 Behaviorism was also losing popularity due to the cognitive revolution.
 The therapeutic approaches of Albert Ellis and Aaron T. Beck gained popularity among behavior therapists, despite the earlier behaviorist rejection of mentalistic concepts like thoughts and cognitions.
 Both of these systems included behavioral elements and interventions, with the primary focus being on problems in the present.

-In initial studies, cognitive therapy was often contrasted with behavioral treatments to see which was most effective.
-During the 1980s and 1990s, cognitive and behavioral techniques were merged into cognitive behavioral therapy.
-Pivotal to this merging was the successful development of treatments for panic disorder by David M. Clark in the UK and David H. Barlow in the US.